haskell/core-libraries-committee/PROPOSALS.md

 For more details, visit the [`clc-stackage` how-to](https://github.com/Bodigrim/clc-stackage#how-to).

+Note that additional or new warnings and deprecations are not classified as breaking changes.
+We assume that users who enable `-Werror` make a conscious and informed choice to break their builds as early and as fatal as possible.

 ## Proposal lifecycle

 Your proposal may move through different stages which is indicated by the corresponding label: